XRPLF/xrpl-dev-portal/API.md

  * An activated Ripple account.
 If you don't have a Ripple account, you can use the Ripple web client to create one, as described in the <a href="https://ripple.com/wiki/Client_Manual" target="_blank">Client Manual</a>.
 Make sure you have a copy of the Ripple address for your account; the address can be found by clicking on the __Receive__ tab in the web client.

  * The URL of the server running the `ripple-rest` API that you wish to use.
-In this documentation, we will assume that the server is running at <a href="https://ripple-rest.herokuapp.com" target="_blank">https://ripple-rest.herokuapp.com</a>, which is the URL for a test version of the server.
-When you follow the examples below, make sure that you replace this with the URL for the server you want to access.
-Please remember to only use
+In this documentation, we will assume that the server is installed and running on a server you have connectivity to.

 As a programmer, you will also need to have a suitable HTTP client library that allows you to make secure HTTP (`HTTPS`) requests.
 To follow the examples below, you will need to have access to the `curl` command-line tool.